Security and Privacy

 and mechanisms that enable security and privacy in computing and communications.
 In addition, we study the

-interdisciplinary dimension of security and privacy by exploring its intersections with machine learning,
+interdisciplinary dimension of security and privacy by exploring its intersections with machine learning and computer networks.

 The focus of this course is research oriented, with the following goals: